Colen Campbell

-Colen Campbell (15 June 1676 – 13 September 1729) was a pioneering Scottish architect and architectural writer who played an important part in the development of the Georgian style.
-For most of his career, he resided in Italy and England.
-As well as his architectural designs, he is known for Vitruvius Britannicus, three volumes of high-quality engravings showing the great houses of the time.
+Colen Campbell (15 June 1676 – 13 September 1729) was a Scottish architect and writer best known for Vitruvius Britannicus, three volumes of high-quality engravings showing the great houses of the time.

 Early life

 A descendant of the Campbells of Cawdor Castle, he is believed to be the Colinus Campbell who graduated from the University of Edinburgh in July 1695.
 He initially trained as a lawyer, being admitted to the Faculty of Advocates on 29 July 1702.

 He travelled in Italy between 1695 and 1702, and is believed to be the Colinus Campbell who signed the visitor's book at the University of Padua in 1697.
 He is believed to have trained in and studied architecture under James Smith, a belief strengthened by Campbell owning several drawings of buildings designed by Smith.